akimpson/PWA-BudgetTracker/README.md

 ## Description

+- This budget tracker application can be used on or offline to be added to the transaction history.

-- This budget tracker application will allow users to add expenses and deposits to their budget.
+- This will allow users to add expenses and deposits to their budget.

+- Users will receive a notification of added expenses or deposits.

 ## Technology